hubblec4/Matroska-Chapters-Specs/chapters.md

 `EditionFlagHidden` is set to `true`
 The `Edition` is now hidden and should not be available in a `Matroska Player`.
+It exists one case where hidden `Edition` MUST be played: When all

 The `EditionFlagHidden Flag` behaves similarly to the `ChapterFlagHidden Flag`: if `EditionFlagHidden` is set to `true`, its `Child ChapterAtoms Elements` MUST also be interpreted as if their `ChapterFlagHidden` is also set to `true`, regardless of their own `ChapterFlagHidden Flags`.
 If `EditionFlagHidden` is toggled by a `Control Track` to `false`, the `ChapterFlagHidden Flags` of the `Child ChapterAtoms Elements` SHALL determine whether the `ChapterAtom` is hidden or not.